bijuli74/CodingNinjas-Competitive-Programming-2023/Number Theory/README.md

 For example:
 If ‘X’=4 and ‘Y’=6, and the range is [1,7], then the answer will be 2, as both 6 and 7 satisfy the above condition.

+## Boring Factorials
+Sameer and Arpit want to overcome their fear of Maths and so they have been recently practising Maths problems a lot.
+Aman, their friend has been helping them out.
+But as it goes, Sameer and Arpit have got bored with problems involving factorials.
+Reason being, the factorials are too easy to calculate in problems as they only require the residue modulo some prime and that is easy to calculate in linear time.
+So to make things interesting for them, Aman - The Mathemagician, gives them an interesting task.
+He gives them a prime number P and an integer N close to P, and asks them to find N! modulo P. He asks T such queries.

+## Numbers and Remainders
+Ninja is learning about the mathematical division and remainders.
+So in curiosity, he forms two lists of numbers ‘ARR’ and ‘REM’ both having ‘N’ numbers.
+Now Ninja is interested in finding the minimum positive number ‘X’ such that ‘X’ satisfies the following condition for all ‘N’ values:
+X % ‘ARR’[i] = ‘REM’[i] (Remainder of X / ARR[i] should be equal to  ‘REM’[i]).
+You are given two arrays ‘ARR’ and ‘REM’ both having ‘N’ values corresponding to the numbers and remainders.
+Your task is to find the smallest positive integer ‘X’ fulfilling the given conditions.

+## Income On Nth Day
+Daulat Ram is an affluent business man.
+After demonetization, IT raid was held at his accommodation in which all his money was seized.
+He is very eager to gain his money back, he started investing in certain ventures and earned out of them.
+On the first day, his income was Rs.
+X, followed by Rs.
+Y on the second day.
+Daulat Ram observed his growth as a function and wanted to calculate his income on the Nth day.
+The function he found out was FN = FN-1 + FN-2 + FN-1×FN-2
+Given his income on day 0 and day 1, calculate his income on the Nth day (yeah Its that simple).

+## Fermat Little Theorem
+You are given two integers 'n' and 'r' and a prime number 'p'.
+Your task is to find (nCr) % p where nCr can be calculated as n! / (r! * (n - r)!).
+Note :
+N!  =  1 * 2 * 3 *...
+N

+## Number Of Sequence
+A sequence is called nice by a coding ninja if the following conditions are met:
+0 <= ‘ARR’[k] <= k
+‘ARR’[k] = ‘ARR’[m] mod k, for all pairs of k,m such that k divides m.
+You are given a sequence of integers ‘ARR’ where some numbers may be -1.
+Find and print the number of nice sequences you can create by changing each -1 to a non-negative integer.
+As this number can be quite large, your answer must be modulo it by 10 ^ 9 + 7.
+For example:
+Given ‘N’ = 3,
+'A' = {0, -1, -1}
+Then the answer is 6 because following sequences are possible:[0, 0, 0], [0, 1, 0], [0, 1, 1], [0, 1, 2], [0, 0, 1], [0, 0, 2].

+## Factorial Again
+Ninja Kate has finally calmed down and decides to forgive Little Ninja Deepu, but she will not forgive him just like that.
+Finally, she agrees to forgive him because he can solve a mathematical question for her.
+She gives Ninja Deepu a large number ‘N’ and a prime number ‘P’ and asks him to calculate ((3 * ‘N’ ) ! / ( 3! ^ ‘N’ ) )% ‘P.’
+Your task is to help Little Ninja Deepu get back together with Ninja Kate.
+For example:
+Given ‘N’ = 2, ‘P’ = 11.
+Then the answer will be 9.
+Because (6!) / (6 ^ 2) = 20, and 20 remainder 11 is 9.
+Therefore the answer is 9.